 Many disciplines require chemistry courses.

-The following programs require one semester of chemistry:
+The following programs require 1 semester of chemistry:

 Essentials of General and Biological Chemistry fulfills this requirement.